How are the Predict benchmarks calculated?

 Calculation

-Because the benchmarks were calculated like this, you can conclude that a score within the benchmark range fits within the average scores of images within the given category, and a score that is not within the range is atypical for the industry.
+By virtue of the above quantitative procedure, you can conclude that a score lying within the benchmark range fits within the general standards, i.e. around 70% of images within the given category, and a score that is not within the range is atypical for the industry.